Dear John (Taylor Swift song): Lyrical interpretation

 The title of "Dear John" references the expression "Dear John letter", which refers to a letter written to a man by his romantic partner to inform him that their relationship is over.
 Rob Sheffield from Rolling Stone summarized the lyrics as a "dissection of a failed quasi-relationship, with no happy ending, no moral, no solution, not even a lesson learned – just a bad memory filed away".
-The narrator is a 19-year-old woman who is manipulated by an older man whose motives she describes as "dark" and twisted.
+The narrator is a 19-year-old woman who is manipulated by an older man whose motives she describes as "dark" and "twisted".
 She describes the reasons why she became heartbroken, confronts the man ("Don't you think I was too young to be messed with?"), recalls their tumultuous relationship ("You are an expert at sorry / And keeping lines blurry / And never impressed by me acing your tests / All the girls that you've run dry / Have tired, lifeless eyes / 'Cause you burned them out"), and blames herself for their problems ("I should've known").

 After the bridge, she tells him, "I'm shining like fireworks over your sad, empty town", declaring her decision to move on.
 Some critics remarked that this part is the climax.
 The final line switches from "I should've known" to "You should've known", holding the man accountable for his wrongdoings.
 Eric R. Danton from the Hartford Courant considered the lyrics both a continuation of the "wistful teenage puppy-love mindset" of Swift's previous albums and an exploration of more grown-up perspectives.
 Sociologist and criminologist Laura L. Finley considers the narrator a survivor of sexual abuse when she was too young.

-Due to Swift's high-profile, short-lived relationship with singer-songwriter John Mayer, the media surmised that "Dear John" might have been inspired by him.
+Due to Swift's high-profile, short-lived relationship with the singer-songwriter John Mayer, the media surmised that "Dear John" might have been inspired by him.
 In an interview with Rolling Stone (June 2012), Mayer said the song "humiliated" him and dismissed it as "cheap songwriting".
 Swift never confirmed nor denied the association, saying in an interview with Glamour (October 2012): "How presumptuous!
 I never disclose who my songs are about."
 Musicologist James E. Perone compared "Dear John" to John Lennon's "How Do You Sleep?"
 (1971), allegedly about fellow musician Paul McCartney, in how both were open letters directed at another celebrity that affected their personal lives.
 Sharing the same idea, Chris Willman from Yahoo! wrote that not since the Lennon–McCartney affair "has a major pop singer-songwriter so publicly and unguardedly taken on another in song", and he argued that "Dear John" was "braver... and more cutting" because of its "vulnerability and woundedness".
 Perone and Taffy Brodesser-Akner from The Paris Review commented that the song alludes to many of Mayer's supposedly egoistical and controversial traits; to this extent, the latter considered it a "master class in passive-aggression".